korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-This constructor makes it even simpler to create a Dog object,
+This constructor makes it even simpler to create a Dog object
 for the majority of dogs (if their ears are Perky, and their tails are Curled).
 It calls the other Dog constructor that has four parameters, which in turn calls the Animal constructor.
 We're using constructor chaining to make this work.